Human rights in Saudi Arabia: Sectarianism and freedom of religion

 In 2014, Saudi Arabia enacted new "anti-terrorism" legislation.
 Human Rights Watch criticized the broad language of the legislation and related government decrees, which have been used to prosecute and punish peaceful political activists and dissidents.
 HEW stated "these recent laws and regulations turn almost any critical expression or independent association into crimes of terrorism."
 A number of prominent human rights activists were detained under the new law, including Waleed Abulkhair and Mikhlif Alshammari.
 Interior Ministry regulations also defined "calling for atheist thought in any form, or calling into question the fundamentals of the Islamic religion on which this country is based" as terrorism.

 International law

-Saudi Arabia abstained from the United Nations vote adopting the Universal Declaration of Human Rights, saying it contradicted sharia law.
+Saudi Arabia abstained from the United Nations vote adopting the Universal Declaration of Human Rights, saying it contradicted sharia.

 It is not a party to the International Covenant on Civil and Political Rights, which includes freedom of religion.
 The country holds a reservation to the Convention on the Rights of the Child against any provisions that are in conflict with sharia law; Article 14 gives freedom of "thought, conscience and religion" to children.

-Saudi Arabia and some of the Gulf states have been carrying out airstrikes on the Yemen, violating international laws and arresting anyone that criticizes them.
+Saudi Arabia and some of the Gulf states have been carrying out airstrikes on Yemen, violating international laws and arresting anyone that criticizes them.